ManJin1218/LP-SSL-text-classification/README.md

 python train_phase2.py \
     --total_epochs 50 \
     --hidden_dim 32 \
-    --num_labeled 4250 \
+    --num_labeled 425 \
-    --knn 100 \
+    --knn 75 \
     --name phase2 \
-    --phase1_model_name baseline_bert_4250 \
+    --phase1_model_name baseline_bert_425 \
     --model_type bert
 ```
-If successful, we should see that the performance of this model lies between that of phase 1 model and the fully-supervised model.
+With proper labeled data size and parameters, we should see that the performance of the model lies between that of phase 1 model and the fully-supervised model.
 We can also test how performance improves with more labeled data.